pmaugeri/sudoku/README.md

 ## Acknowledgements

 Thanks to [Yan Georget](https://about.me/yangeorget) for publishing Sudoku grids everyday in the french newspaper Le Monde.
 I used Yan's grids to engineer this resolver.

+## Author

+If you encounter a Sudoku problem that this program is not able to resolve, please drop me a line to pmaugeri5 AT gmail DOT com.
+I will be very happy to have a look to it.